wired-maya/cinema_skylight_engine/design_doc.md

 An optional fourth thread to handle all 3D environment widget rendering calls.
 Possibly also more threading for multithreaded asset loading.
 [Ensure extra threads aren't created when they can't be](https://doc.rust-lang.org/std/thread/struct.Builder.html), as well as [create a drop trait to ensure the threads complete their work before exiting](https://doc.rust-lang.org/book/ch20-03-graceful-shutdown-and-cleanup.html).

+Have each function that updates UI (maybe that's its own trait?) wait until user input before proceeding, allowing the declarative rust-native style for using the engine.

 #### Render Stack

 Each widget to be rendered on the screen is contained in a growable list called the render stack.
 Every frame it is iterated over, and each item in the stack is drawn on top of eachother sequentially (first element is the first drawn, etc), so that the closer to the end an element is on the render stack, the more on top it is.

 This will be the main data structure that owns the widgets, and will decide whether they need to be dropped (usually upon recieving input from the interaction thread).

+This is performed without Depth Testing, so first in first drawn is always obeyed.

 #### Rust Crate